Trilarion/opensourcegames/entries/wyrmsun.md

 - Code dependency: Modified Stratagus
 - Assets license: CC0, GPL-2.0 (some music and sound from Battle for Wesnoth)

-Strategy game which features elements of mythology, history and fiction.
+Features elements of mythology, history and fiction.

 ## Building